puremourning/vimspector-web/index.md

 ## The output window

-This contains a number of buffers for both monitoring debugger state an interracting with the debugger itslef.
+This contains a number of buffers for both monitoring debugger state an interracting with the debugger itself.

 The most interesting buffers are: